KiamMota/hyprprof/doc/cli.md

 - Install the hyprprof environment on your machine, running the entire execution pipeline.
   It is recommended to use sudo when using it.
 It can install dependencies if necessary.

+- `--no-run-scripts`:
+  - This causes the HyprProf engine to install the environment without running the scripts, which can lead to system inconsistencies.

 `prof export <name>`:

 - Export your environment to a tangible profile for hyprprof as a .hyprprof file.